Afghan Civil War (1989–1992): Gulbuddin Hekmatyar (Hezb-e Islami Gulbuddin)

-During the anti-Soviet war (1979–89), the United States had allowed Pakistan to funnel much American military aid to Gulbuddin Hekmatyar's party Hezb-e Islami Gulbuddin.
+During the Soviet-Afghan War, the U.S. had allowed Pakistan to funnel much American military aid to Hezb-e Islami Gulbuddin.

-The U.S. permitted its funding and arms distribution to be administered by Pakistan, which favored Gulbuddin Hekmatyar.
+The U.S. permitted its funding and arms distribution to be administered by Pakistan, which favored Hekmatyar.

-According to the U.S. Special Envoy to Afghanistan in 1989–1992, Peter Tomsen, Gulbuddin Hekmatyar was hired in 1990 by the Pakistani Inter-Services Intelligence (ISI) to conquer and rule Afghanistan in the benefit of Pakistani interests, a plan which was delayed until 1992 as a result of US pressure to cancel it.
+According to Tomsen, Hekmatyar was hired in 1990 by the ISI to conquer and rule Afghanistan in the benefit of Pakistani interests, a plan which was delayed until 1992 as a result of U.S. pressure to cancel it.

 Abdul Rasul Sayyaf (Ittehad-e Islami)

-One of the beneficiaries of Saudi Arabian support, especially financial, was Abdul Rasul Sayyaf and his army Islamic Union for the Liberation of Afghanistan, also called Ittehad-e Islami.
+One of the beneficiaries of Saudi Arabian support, especially financial, was Abdul Rasul Sayyaf and his army Islamic Union for the Liberation of Afghanistan (Ittehad-e Islami).

 Jalaluddin Haqqani (Haqqani network)

-Another beneficiary of Saudi Arabian support, especially financial, was Jalaluddin Haqqani who had had strong contacts to Arab fighters in the war against the Soviets.
+Another beneficiary of Saudi support was Jalaluddin Haqqani, who had had strong contacts to Arab fighters in the Soviet–Afghan War.

 Battle of Jalalabad

+Prelude

-In the spring of 1989, the Seven-Party (Afghanistan mujahideen) Union in Peshawar supported by the Pakistani intelligence agency ISI attacked Jalalabad.
+In the spring of 1989, the Islamic Unity of Afghanistan Mujahideen, supported by the Pakistani intelligence agency ISI, attacked Jalalabad.
 The ISI's Director Gul wanted to see a mujahideen government over Afghanistan, led by Hekmatyar.